 LLM Flashcards: learn how language models actually work.

-A hand-drawn deck of 180 cards covering the full LLM stack, from tokenization and attention through RAG, agents, and inference.
-One concept per card.
+A set of 330+ cards covering the full LLM stack, from tokenization and attention through RAG, agents, and inference.
 A clean diagram, a short explanation, and nothing you have to wade through.
 Built by a working LLM research lab, not a content farm.

 A few sample cards